When is Winter Love Island on ITV2? Cast, location and your questions answered

 The 23-year-old bowed out the villa after simply three days after realising he nonetheless had emotions for his ex-girlfriend.

-“I have to be honest with myself, and everyone, that I do still love someone else,” he stated within the Seaside Hut.

-“I’ve to comply with my coronary heart on this state of affairs and it could be flawed for me to disregard these emotions.
+“I’ve to comply with my coronary heart on this situation and it will be improper for me to disregard these emotions.
 On the finish of the day, that is Love Island and it’s about discovering love.

 “If I carried on anything with Paige, or any other girl that might come into the villa, it wouldn’t be fair on them.”